-3.1.1 The broad political agreement on the future of the Swedish electricity market
+3.1 Future political direction for the Swedish electricity market

 The Swedish Energy Commission was set up in March 2015 with the purpose of coming to a general political consensus on the future of Swedish electricity system beyond 2025.
 Although eight parties were originally involved, it ended up with an agreement between five of the country's political parties, including the Swedish Social Democrats, the Moderate Coalition Party, the Green Party, the Centre Party and the Christian Democrats.